KeyboardKit/KeyboardKit/README.md

 ## Demo App

-The demo app shows how to display keyboard state, link to system settings, etc.
+The demo app shows you how to customize the keyboard, display keyboard state, link to system settings, apply custom styles and themes, etc.

 The demo app has two demo keyboards:

 * `Keyboard` uses KeyboardKit and a customized `KeyboardView`.
 * `KeyboardPro` uses KeyboardKit Pro and enables all locales, autocomplete, themes, etc.

 Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.
-Note that you need to enable full access for some features to work.
+Note that you need to enable Full Access for some features to work, like haptic feedback.